olson-sean-k/wax/README.md

 `\` in nominal path components, but this character is generally forbidden as such and its disuse avoids confusion.

-Globs enforce various consistency rules regarding metacharacters, patterns, and component boundaries (separators and tree wildcards; see below).
+Globs enforce various consistency rules regarding meta-characters, patterns, and component boundaries (separators and [tree wildcards](#wildcards)).

 ## Patterns